CrowdStrike/falcon-scripts/bash/containers/falcon-container-sensor-pull/README.md

 # Falcon Container Sensor pull script

-Use this bash script to pull the latest **Falcon Container** sensor, **Node Kernel Mode DaemonSet** sensor, or **Kubernetes Admission Controller** from the CrowdStrike container registry and push it to your local Docker registry or remote registries.
+Use this bash script to pull the latest **Falcon Container** sensor, **Node Kernel Mode DaemonSet** sensor, **Kubernetes Admission Controller** or **Kubernetes Protection Agent** from the CrowdStrike container registry and push it to your local Docker registry or remote registries.

 ## Security recommendations